 Single-Shaft Shredders

-Single-shaft shredders use a rotating shaft equipped with cutting blades and a hydraulic pusher.
-These machines are suitable for uniform material processing.
+Single-shaft shredders use one rotating shaft with cutting blades and a hydraulic pusher.
+They are suitable for uniform materials.

 • Wood waste